kingcodigo/kingcodigo/README.md

   vuex, vite, nuxt, Capacitor<br>
   Testing with Cypress<br>

-- 💬 In addition, I have knowledge of:
+- 💬 In addition, knowledge of:

     Creation of a Single Page Application (SPA) & Progressive Web App (PWA)<br>
     Creation of a REST API<br>